-Security officers fatally shoot sailor in domestic incident at Virginia naval base
+Suspect in shooting of female U.S. sailor killed at Virginia base

-(Reuters) - Security officers at a U.S. Navy base in Virginia on Friday fatally shot a male sailor suspected of shooting a female sailor during a domestic incident, prompting an hour-long lockdown of the sprawling facility, the U.S. Navy said.
+The man shot the woman several times in a parking lot at Naval Air Station Oceana at around 6:45 a.m.
+EDT (1045 GMT), said Chad Vincelette, commanding officer of the naval air base.
+He described the incident as an “isolated domestic shooting.”
+Neither was identified.

+“There clearly is some kind of relationship, but I don’t know what it is,” Jeff Hood, a Navy spokesman, told Reuters.

-Naval Air Station Oceana, the main base for naval jet fighters on the U.S. East Coast, declared a lockdown shortly after 7 a.m.
+Oceana, the main base for naval jet fighters on the U.S. East Coast, declared a lockdown shortly after 7 a.m.
 EDT (1100 GMT) after a report of shots fired.
-It returned to normal operations about an hour later.
+It returned to normal operations nearly an hour later.

-“We confirmed that the suspect was shot and killed by Naval Air Station Oceana security personnel,” said Jeff Hood, a Navy spokesman, adding that the victim was transported to Virginia Beach General Hospital.
+The suspect, armed with a handgun, was spotted by base security officers, and shot and killed, Vincelette said.
+The motive for the shooting was unknown and under investigation.

+The base has a “no weapons policy,” Vincelette said, that prohibits the carrying or possession of weapons.
+Officials often conduct random inspections for prohibited items.

+“How the sailor was able to get a weapon on base is part of the ongoing investigation,” he said.

-The unidentified victim suffered nonlife-threatening wounds, Hood said.
-A representative from the hospital declined to comment on her status.
+The victim suffered nonlife-threatening wounds and was transported to Virginia Beach General Hospital, Vincelette said.
+A hospital representative declined to comment on her condition.

-“There clearly is some kind of relationship but I don’t know what it is,” Hood said.
-The shooting appeared to be the result of a domestic dispute, said Navy spokeswoman Beth Baker.

 About 10,500 active Navy personnel are stationed at Naval Air Station Oceana.
 There are also about 10,000 family members and 4,500 civilian personnel at the base.